 Slack screen sharing under Wayland

-To get screen sharing in Slack to properly work under Wayland, you need to explicitly tell Slack to use PipeWire for screen capturing.
+To get screen sharing in Slack to work properly under Wayland, you need to explicitly tell Slack to use PipeWire for screen capture.
 Copy Slack’s desktop file from /usr/share/applications/slack.desktop to ~/.local/share/applications/slack.desktop and modify the Exec line to look like:

 Exec=/usr/bin/slack --enable-features=WebRTCPipeWireCapturer %U

-tmux 3.2 and above provides the copy-command option to set a command to pipe text to copy.
-You will also need wl-copy command from the wl-clipboard package.
+tmux 3.2 and above provide the copy-command option to set a command to pipe text to copy.
+You will also need the wl-copy command from the wl-clipboard package.
 Add the following line to your ~/.tmux.conf:

 set -s copy-command 'wl-copy'